floriancourgey/blog/_posts/2020/2020-09-21-delivery-post-processing-best-practices-adobe-campaign.md

 ![](/assets/images/2020/adobe-campaign-post-processing-post-processing-debug.jpg)

+NB: Using a standard delivery activity with "Send a Proof" works well with this solution.

 ## With a Post-Processing workflow Template via the Service Provider

 If you'd like to save and keep each workflow execution separate, you have to use a Workflow Template referenced by the Delivery's Service Provider.
 The workflow template is configured as follow: